Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Discussion: The Role of Chaos

 \section{Discussion: The Role of Chaos}

-As we discussed in Sec.~\ref{sec:ModelsAndMethods}, the regime of interest for a quantum advantage in simulating local expectation values is where the full many-body state reaches volume-law entanglement, making classical simulation intractable, but where there is not complete scrambling to a typical quantum state~\cite{Leb1993, Gol2006, Leb2007, Bar2009, Dub2012, San2012, Fac2015, d2016quantum, Mi2022}, which would render the local state near maximally mixed.
-In order to better understand the findings of Sec.~\ref{sec:DynamicalQuantumPhaseTransition} and \ref{sec:CorrelationLengthFromQuench} in this context, we revisit the framework of chaos and chaotic systems that we introduced in Sec.~\ref{sec:ModelsAndMethods} and how it affects the growth of entanglement and equilibration of local reduced density operators.
+Random dynamics corresponding to evolution under chaotic Hamiltonians act as information scramblers, where local observables rapidly thermalize and information about the initial condition is spread throughout the system~\cite{Hayden2007, Rob2017}.
+As discussed in Sec.~\ref{sec:ModelsAndMethods}, the regime of interest for a quantum advantage in simulating local expectation values is where the full many-body state reaches volume-law entanglement, making classical simulation intractable, but where there is not complete scrambling to a typical quantum state~\cite{Leb1993, Gol2006, Leb2007, Bar2009, Dub2012, San2012, Fac2015, d2016quantum, Mi2022}, which would render the local state near maximally mixed.
+In order to better understand the findings of Sec.~\ref{sec:DynamicalQuantumPhaseTransition} and \ref{sec:CorrelationLengthFromQuench} in this context, we consider the approximation to local reduced density operators using the framework of chaos and chaotic systems and how it affects the growth of entanglement and equilibration of local reduced density operators.
 In what follows, we focus on the case of $\alpha \to \infty$ for clarity.

-In addition to the mean adjacent level spacing ratio (Sec.~\ref{sec:ModelsAndMethods}), the entanglement entropy of a bipartition of the Hamiltonian eigenvectors is another measure of chaoticity of the Hamiltonian~\cite{Lakshminarayan2001, karthik2007entanglement, Oma2022}.
-For chaotic Hamiltonians, most of the eigenvectors near the middle or bulk of the spectrum have volume-law scaling of entanglement entropy, with some states with area-law scaling entanglement entropy at the edges of the spectrum.
+In addition to the mean adjacent level spacing ratio (Appendix~\ref{app:EnergyLevelSpacing}), the entanglement entropy of a bipartition of the Hamiltonian eigenvectors is another measure of chaoticity of the Hamiltonian~\cite{Lakshminarayan2001, karthik2007entanglement, Oma2022}.
+For chaotic Hamiltonians, most of the eigenvectors near the middle or bulk of the spectrum have volume-law scaling of entanglement entropy, and area-law scaling entanglement entropy for some states at the edges of the spectrum.
 For integrable Hamiltonians, there are eigenvectors with area-law scaling of entanglement entropy throughout the spectrum.
 We use this measure as it allows us to relate the chaoticity of the Hamiltonian to the entanglement entropies of the local reduced density operators in quantum quenches, which plays a role in determining the simulability of the local observables we have considered in Sec.~\ref{sec:DynamicalQuantumPhaseTransition} and ~\ref{sec:CorrelationLengthFromQuench}.

 The TFIM studied in Sec.~\ref{sec:CorrelationLengthFromQuench} is an integrable model, so to better understand the role of chaos we break the spin-flip symmetry by slanting the magnetic field in the $z-x$ plane to an angle $\theta$ with the $z$-axis.
 The Hamiltonian now reads